 Go only on trusted websites or directly to the source

-You can make a list of companies you wish to work for and directly check out their websites for job openings (research on the companies too, while you’re at it).
+Make a list of companies you wish to work for and directly check out their websites for job openings (research on the companies too, while you’re at it).
 Many of them allow you to apply and send your resume directly.
 The Manitoba’s Top Employers site is a good reference for companies that are highly regarded in the province; it also has a job search section.

 Observe proper netiquette